Strong list of candidates for Canadian Baseball Hall of Fame’s Tip O’Neill Award

-The Hall encourages you to vote for the players you think are worthy of this award by noon E.T. on Thursday, November 19.
-You can e-mail your top three choices (please be clear on your first, second and third selections) to email@example.com or you can vote on the Hall’s website at www.baseballhalloffame.ca.
+The Hall encourages you to vote for the players you think are worthy of this award by 5 p.m.
+E.T. on Tuesday, November 23.
+You can e-mail your top three choices (please be clear on your first, second and third selections) to email@example.com.

-Here’s a summary of the prime contenders (and their 2020 accomplishments) in alphabetical order.
+Here’s a summary of the prime contenders and their 2021 accomplishments in alphabetical order.
 (The Hall also welcomes write-in votes for players not on this list):

 Brock Dykxhoorn (Goderich, Ont.)